bagder/dns2doh/docs/server.md

 ## Limitations

+- It requires the query as a GET

 - The server doesn't yet send back the *real* TTL values in the responses.
 Only a made up number